EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Experiment Settings

-As TVS is a new task, few benchmarks is capable of performing the evaluation.
-While some studies \citep{tvqa, groundedmultihopvideoqalongform, tvqa+} have explored grounded VideoQA and may be mistakenly seen as equivalent, they mainly focus on improving visual evidence, neglecting the bottleneck in information sampling and filtering, and reasoning related cognition principles.
-Additionally, the synchronicity of updating both the video and query inputs promotes a transition from perceptual alignment to cognitive alignment, and offers high flexibility while avoiding ambiguity in defining "visual evidence", hence maximally enhancing generalizability and adaptability of our work.
+As EMC is a new task, few benchmarks are capable of performing the evaluation.
+While some studies \citep{tvqa, groundedmultihopvideoqalongform, tvqa+} have explored grounded VideoQA which may be mistakenly seen as equivalent, they mainly focus on improving visual evidence.
+See Appendix \ref{appendix: related_work} for details.
+The synchronous update of video and query inputs in EMC naturally resolves any potential semantic mismatch, maximally enhancing generalizability and adaptability of our work.

-To bridge this gap, we introduce the YouCookII-TVS benchmark, which provides both TVS and standard VideoQA labels.
+To bridge this gap, we introduce the EMCompress benchmark, which provides both EMC and standard VideoQA labels.
 Built upon the YouCookII dataset \citep{ZhXuCoAAAI18}, it comprises 2,754 datapoints split into training, validation, and test sets (roughly 7:1:2).
-This dual-task benchmark enables unified evaluation of both TVS and VideoQA.
-For implementation and dataset details, please refer to Appendix~\ref{yc2tvs_appendix}.
+This dual-task benchmark enables unified evaluation of both EMC and VideoQA.
+Refer to Appendix~\ref{yc2emc_appendix} for more details.